Are you a member of a gym? Are you trying to pay off debt and kill that gut at the same time?

 The reason creating a home gym is not on the list because I was running under the impression that as a college student/twenty something you either live in a tiny space or you share your home (family, friends, etc.) and you are not in the position where you have a lot of space available.

-What type of gym are a member of and why?
+What type of gym are you a member of and why?
+How do you save money on the gym?